Plausible Paths to Passive Income – Best Apps to Save (and Grow) Your Money in 2024

 Disadvantages

-Stash appeals to the do-it-yourself type of investor who wants to learn about finance, but any other of these financial platforms are much more passive, and many have significantly lower fees.
+Stash appeals to the do-it-yourself type of investor who wants to learn about finance, but any other of these financial platforms are much more passive, and many have low fees.
 For what Stash provides novice users, it lacks many of the bonuses other platforms offer bank users and investors.

 Acorns